Long-Tail Keywords

 Types of Keyword Searches in Google

-Medium-tail keywords are in the middle—they’re more specific than head terms but still fairly broad.
+2. Medium-tail keywords: They’re more specific than head terms but still fairly broad.
 For example, “best coffee for espresso” would fall into this category.
-These types of keywords can generate a mix of organic results and special SERP snippets, like reviews or product carousels.
+These types of keywords can generate a mix of organic results and special SERP snippets, snippets, like reviews or product carousels.

 Using long-tail keywords as part of your SEO strategy can be particularly helpful because they allow you to target niche markets that might be overlooked by competitors.
 By capturing these smaller search segments, you stand a better chance of converting visitors into customers.